 All working groups have had their opening sessions between October and early December.

 The commission postponed the deadline for presenting its highly anticipated proposals in early December.
 Instead of delivering recommendations to the government by year-end as previously planned, the task force will now publish its proposals in spring 2019, it said in a press release – mirroring the delay announced by the country’s coal commission.
-Sources told the Clean Energy Wire the commission plans to publish its roadmap for decarbonising the sector in late March.

 The NPM has not published a schedule for further meetings, but says that “as an advisory body to the German government, the NPM is initially set up until 2021.
 The steering committee meets at least twice a year and reports regularly on current (interim) results.”